Difference Between Cloud and Cluster Explained

 How a Cluster Works?

-Similarities between Cloud and Cluster
+Similarities Between Cloud and Cluster

 While they are different in nature, cloud computing and computer clusters have some similarities due to the fact they are both types of distributed computing: